 Where to Avoid

-The most important thing when trying to catch Clams is to avoid all sources of fresh water.
+The most important thing when trying to catch a New World clam is to avoid all sources of fresh water.

 Where to Find Saltwater